Marina Salandy-Brown

 Marina Salandy-Brown FRSA, Hon.
 FRSL, is a Trinidadian journalist, broadcaster and cultural activist.
 She was formerly an editor and Senior Manager in Radio and News and Current Affairs programmes with the British Broadcasting Corporation (BBC) in London, one of the BBC's few top executives from an ethnic minority background.
 She is the founder and inaugural director of the NGC Bocas Lit Fest, held annually in Trinidad and Tobago since 2011, "the biggest literary festival in the Anglophone Caribbean", and of the OCM Bocas Prize for Caribbean Literature.
 She was also co-founder of the Hollick Arvon Caribbean Writers Prize.

+Recognition that Salandy-Brown has received includes honorary doctorates from the University of Westminster in 2005 and from the University of the West Indies in 2013.

 In 2020, Salandy-Brown received the Ferdinand Magellan Award from Chile, and was elected an Honorary Fellow of the United Kingdom's Royal Society of Literature.
 In 2022, she received the Hummingbird Silver Medal at the National Awards ceremony in Port of Spain, Trinidad.

 Biography

+Early years

 She was born Marina Salandy in Diego Martin, Trinidad, and has said: "[A]ll Salandys apparently started there, but I come from everywhere in Trinidad.
 Although I was a town girl, my father ran government experimental (agricultural) stations and we were lucky enough to also live all over rural Trinidad.
 I lived in Maracas, St Joseph, when you had to go down into the river five times before getting to our house at the end of the road.
 When we lived in Matelot, the road wasn't properly paved."
 She attended the government secondary school in Diego Martin.